nacnudus/unpivotr/cran-comments.md

 There was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: ‘Duncan Garmonsway <nacnudus@gmail.com>’

 New submission

+License components with restrictions and base license permitting such:
+  MIT + file LICENSE
+File 'LICENSE':
+  YEAR: 2016
+  COPYRIGHT HOLDER: Duncan Garmonsway

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.